INTERDISCIPLINARY URBAN RESEARCH

 BODILIY SCHEMA OF DRIVER

-The mechanical body in the city.
-To read the body moving from place to place with the car that covers and inhabits it.
+The mechanical body in the city: reading the body as it moves from place to place within the car that both shelters and inhabits it.

-The body, which seems to be detached from the social plane in the city by the car, shifts towards an abstract plane rather than physicality.
-Seeing the body sensitive to speed.
+The body, seemingly detached from the city's social plane by the car, shifts toward an abstract plane rather than remaining rooted in physicality—a body sensitive to speed.

-The presence of the driver in the city can be independent of space.
-Finding the driver through the mechanical extensions of the car on the various social planes.
+The driver's presence in the city can appear independent of physical space, identifiable instead through the mechanical extensions of the car across various social planes.

 PHYSICAL SILHOUETTES